lucsorel/members-agenda/members-agenda-api/README.md

 docker compose up
 ```

-- PhpMyAdmin will be available: http://localhost:8081/
+- PhpMyAdmin will be available at http://localhost:8081/

 - stop the phpmyadmin and mysql stack